Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I left this storm soon afterward as its outflow raced far ahead of the updraft, sealing its fate.
 I continued east to Martinsville, IL for additional storms near the warm frontal zone, but didn't see any other serious attempts at organization.
 I stopped to shoot lightning with a storm along I-57 south of Effingham, which yielded three nice high-speed camera captures (video is below).

 I headed back to St. Louis for more storms that were heading for the metro area, grabbing a couple more high speed lightning captures in Edwardsville.
 I then made my way into the city, staying out for most of the night awaiting several areas of lightning activity within a massive convective complex in central Missouri.
 In every case, the lightning dropped off to nothing as it approached the St. Louis metro, thanks to our environment being too convectively overturned to support it.
-I ended my chase day around 5AM.
+I ended my storm photography day around 5AM.

 Video of the tornado and lightning captures is below: